Follow us on Twitter:

 On page 99 of the report, Freeh discusses interviewing confused trustees about what Corbett might have told the Board of Trustees on November 9.

 Freeh was instructed to only investigate Penn State personnel and trustees.
 But isn’t Corbett a trustee?
-Constraints put on Freeh raise questions that deserve an investigation in themselves.
+Constraints put on Freeh raise questions that themselves deserve an investigation.

 From the report (page 99), (the only mention, by the way, of Corbett in the entire Freeh Report):